getslash/slash/doc/building_solution.rst

       description="The testing solution for Microtech",
       version="1.0",
       packages=find_packages(),
-      install_requires=["shakedown"],
+      install_requires=["slash"],
       )

-.. note:: we require shakedown from this package.
-This is good because people will only have to install the ``microtech_testing`` package, and it will install Shakedown along with it as a dependency.
+.. note:: we require slash from this package.
+This is good because people will only have to install the ``microtech_testing`` package, and it will install Slash along with it as a dependency.

 Creating the Tests
 ------------------